dongchen-coder/arrayIndexAnalysisByLLVMPY/proposal.md

 		#delete instructions form basic block
 		instruction.erase_from_parent()

+<b>Summary</b>

 But all the analysis and code transformation are performed in LLVM IR level, which is not convenient for source to source code transformation which is easier to be performed in AST level.
 Python is a very good choice to implement the whole compiler, we can write a CUDA compiler to get the AST of CUDA program. (<a href="https://github.com/dongchen-coder/dongchen-coder.github.io/blob/master/kaleidoscope.py">kaleidoscope</a>) provides a good example and reference.
+We can implement the following part one by one and generate AST ourself.

 		1.tokenizer
 		2.lexer